mtn/almond/README.md

 # almond

-Almond is a ruby implementation of the toy language [kaleidescope](https://llvm.org/docs/tutorial/).
+Almond is a compiler patterned on the toy language [kaleidescope](https://llvm.org/docs/tutorial/).